d(-)-fructose suppliers USA

 Worldwide

 1-Deoxy-L-fructose 1-Deoxy-L-fructose, a highly sought-after compound, has garnered significant attention in the biomedical industry due to its immense potential in the treatment of various diseases.
 Remarkably, this compound also serves as a valuable precursor for the synthesis of innovative medications specifically tailored to target these menacing diseases.
 Synonyms: (3R,4S,5S)-3,4,5,6-tetrahydroxyhexan-2-one.
+CAS No. 956020-65-8.
 Molecular formula: C6H12O5.
 Mole weight: 164.16.
-BOC Sciences 12
+BOC Sciences 3

-4-Amino-4-deoxy-fructose 4-Amino-4-deoxy-fructose is a critical compound in compound, commonly used for the research of diabetes.
-It acts as a precursor in the compoundion of advanced glycation end compounds (AGEs), contributing to the understanding of diabetic complications and aiding in the development of therapeutic interventions.
-BOC Sciences 11
+4-Amino-4-deoxy-fructose 4-Amino-4-deoxy-fructose is a critical compound commonly used in the research of diabetes.
+It acts as a precursor in the synthesis of advanced glycation end compounds (AGEs), contributing to the understanding of diabetic complications and aiding in the development of therapeutic interventions.
+Molecular formula: C6H14NO6.
+Mole weight: 196.18.
+BOC Sciences 4

 D-Fructose D-Fructose (D(-)-Fructose) is a monosaccharide found in honey, fruits, and other plants.
 Two D-Fructose molecules can combine to form a disaccharide, sucrose [1] [2].
 Uses: Scientific research.
 Group: Natural products.
 Alternative Names: D(-)?-Fructose.
 CAS No. 57-48-7.
 Pack Sizes: 10 mM * 1 mL; 500 mg; 1 g.
 Product ID: HY-N7092.
 MedChemExpress MCE